dcrapis/oceandao-wiki/Home.md

 ### Non-Grant Recipients:

 If you were not selected for a grant in this Funding Round, we highly encourage you to continue to stay involved in the Ocean community.

 You are appreciated!
-There are future OceanDAO funding rounds on the first of every month starting in February 2021, and other opportunities to receive [funding](https://oceanprotocol.com/fund).

 ## On OceanDAO Evolution